 Biking To Explore Island

 Yes, Maldives offers a lot more than your expectation.
 Have you visited yet?
-My topmost fave activities in the Maldives was swimming in turquoise waters at Sandbank, snorkeling and hopping local islands.
+My first fave activities in the Maldives was swimming in turquoise waters at Sandbank, snorkeling and hopping local islands.

 Disclosure: This post sponsored by Accor Hotels Group.
 Here provided every information is my own and personal experiences during my tour in the Maldives.

-What is your fave island in the Maldives?
+What is your favorite island in the Maldives?
 Share your ideas about top things to do & see in the Maldives.

 Nafisa Habib loves nature and often got fascinated by old beautiful architecture.
 Here she is with My Own Way To Travel to share her adventures on the road.
 To her nothing is so interesting than exploring new destinations around.
 And knowing a new culture and meeting new peoples on the road?
 Oh, yeah she just loves that too.